HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_Content_GenerateDescription_CompleteContent.png)

-4. Click the 'Generate' button in the Description field.
-The generated description will be based on the content provided in the content element.
-The generated description will replace any existing description, if present.
+4. Click the **Generate** button in the Description field.
+The generated description is based on the content provided in the content element.
+The generated description replaces any existing description, if present.

     ![](../../../../../assets/HCL_Content_Composer_Content_GenerateDescription_ClickGenerate.png)
     ![](../../../../../assets/HCL_Content_Composer_Content_GenerateDescription_GeneratedDescription.png)

-5. When done, select **Save** to save your settings and create your new content, or **Save and Close** which will create your new content with the saved settings and will redirect you to the new content's location in the Content Composer dashboard.
+5. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

-## Create new content and get AI-assisted sentiment analysis of text elements
+## Creating new content and getting AI-assisted sentiment analysis of text elements

 !!! note "Using AI-assisted sentiment analysis of content"
-    Refer to the [Prerequisite](#prerequisite) section on how to setup and enable AI-assistance features
+    Refer to the [Prerequisite](#prerequisite) section for instructions on configuring AI-assistance features.

 Follow the steps to create a new content and get AI-assisted sentiment analysis on text elements from the Dashboard view: